ScaleChain/scalechain/data/docs/design/code-analysis.md

 ```

 Related code :
-OpCheckMultiSig(Crypto.scala) executes OP_CHECKMULTISIG, and it checks the multi-sig by using CheckSig.checkMultiSig.
+OpCheckMultiSig(Crypto.kt) executes OP_CHECKMULTISIG, and it checks the multi-sig by using CheckSig.checkMultiSig.